 Amino acids are sequenced together in different combinations to perform almost every biological process.
 These sequences turn proteins into:

-- Enzymes to aid in energy, digestion and metabolism
+- Enzymes to aid in energy, digestion and weight loss

 - Hormones to regulate insulin